BobG1983/love2d-template/README.md

 # Bobs Love2D Template
 A Love2D template so you don't have to reinvent the wheel every time you start a new project.
-Heavily targetted a PC development.
+Heavily targetted at PC development.
 It might work for iOS or Android, but that is entirely incidental

 ## Features
 * Rewritten love.run to use a fixed timestep as per Free the Physics from [Gaffer on Games](https://www.gafferongames.com/post/fix_your_timestep/)